GoogleCloudPlatform/gcp-service-broker/README.md

 ## Support

+**This is not an officially supported Google product.**
-[File a GitHub issue](https://github.com/GoogleCloudPlatform/gcp-service-broker/issues) for functional issues or feature requests.

-Subscribe to the [gcp-service-broker Google group](https://groups.google.com/forum/#!forum/gcp-service-broker) for discussions and updates.
+[File a GitHub issue](https://github.com/GoogleCloudPlatform/gcp-service-broker/issues) for functional issues or feature requests and use GitHub's notification settings to watch the repository for new releases.

 ## Contributing

 See [the contributing file](https://github.com/GoogleCloudPlatform/gcp-service-broker/blob/master/CONTRIBUTING.md) for more information.

-This is not an officially supported Google product.